 Coaching & Advising

-In order for our students to reach their highest potential, faculty coaches walk alongside students on their path to become amazing physicians and physician scientists through the Gateway Curriculum.
+In order for our students to reach their highest potential, faculty coaches walk alongside students on their path to becoming amazing physicians and physician scientists through the Gateway Curriculum.
 At orientation, each student is placed into a coaching cohort where Gateway Coaches begin to guide students through individualized assessment data to foster lifelong learning.
 Coaching cohorts provide a safe and supportive environment for students to reflect on their values and passions so that they can become their most authentic selves as academic physicians.
-You can learn more about the innovative Gateway Coaching Program and the inaugural faculty coaches here.
+The philosophy and guiding principles of the Gateway Coaching Program are presented here.

 Personal and academic student advising occurs within two broad programs: Preclinical Counseling and Career Counseling.
 Our overall approach to advising is open, facilitative and flexible.
 The aim is to link students with faculty who have interest, knowledge and experience to best help students identify and achieve their goals.
 Students are encouraged to seek out and get to know any faculty members who have relevant information.
 Our accessible and highly student-friendly faculty welcomes inquiry from and interaction with students.